Headteacher's Message

 Year 13

-Next week our Year 13 Chemistry students will be undertaking practicals and our Music student will be off to a conference.
-On a final note, students need to continue to work hard and address any arising issues following the feedback they have now started receiving from their subject teacher on the back of the February mocks.
+Year 13 students have had yet another busy week in and out of lessons.
+Students continued to work hard addressing any arising issues following the feedback they have been receiving from their subject teacher on the back of the February mocks.

 Finally, Waldegrave is supporting a former student by sharing her fundraiser for Beat, the UK’s leading eating disorder charity, which does vital work supporting those affected by eating disorders.
 If you would like to learn more or contribute, please visit the JustGiving website.